-Teichmann received an MA and PhD in Fine Art from the Royal College of Art and lives and works in London.
-In 2013 Esther was a guest professor at the California College of the Arts in San Francisco and is currently a Senior Lecturer at the University of the Arts London, and visiting lecturer at the Royal College of Art.
+Teichmann received an MA, 2005 and PhD, 2012 in Fine Art from the Royal College of Art and is Head of Programme for the Master of Research Programme at the RCA.
+Prior to this, Esther was a guest professor at the California College of the Arts in San Francisco 2012/2013 and was Senior Lecture at the University of the Arts London from 2009 - 2018.